-The UCSB Library has a variety of study areas and meeting spaces, including designated quiet floors, Late Night Study, Reservable and Drop-In Group Study Rooms, a Presentation Practice Room, and reservable meeting space.
+The UCSB Library has a variety of study areas, including designated quiet floors, Late Night Study, Reservable and Drop-In Group Study Rooms, and a Presentation Practice Room.

 - Map of Study Areas in the Library